Center for Human Capital Studies

 The main factor that tends to separate men's and women's participation decision is household and family responsibilities, particularly among prime-age individuals.
 On average, about 14 percent of women between 25 and 54 years old cite house or family responsibilities as the main reason for not participating, compared to less than 1 percent of same-age men.
 The difference is even larger among those with children.
-One-fifth of prime-age women with children are looking after their family compared to just 1 percent of prime-age men with children.
+About one-fifth of prime-age women with children are not in the workforce because of family responsibilities, compared to just 1 percent of prime-age men with children.

-During the Great Recession, women became a bit less likely to stay at home to look after the family.
+During the Great Recession, women became less likely to stay at home to look after family.

 This decline put upward pressure on women's labor force participation during the recession.
 The so-called "added worker" effect suggests that these women entered the labor market when other household members lost their job and the household budget became constrained.
-The chart below shows the contribution of each reason for not participating to the total change in men and women's LFP between fourth-quarter 2007 and second-quarter 2009.
+The chart below shows the contribution of each reason for not participating to the total change in women's and men's LFP between fourth-quarter 2007 and fourth-quarter 2009.

 Almost all (86 percent) of the people who choose not to participate because they are in school are 16 to 24 years of age.
 Therefore, most of the movement in this category can be explained by looking at trends in young people's attachment to the labor market.